Zeal8bit/Zeal-WebEmulator/README.md

 # Contact

-For any suggestion or request, you can contact me at contact [at] zeal8bit [dot] com
+For any suggestion or request, you can contact me at `contact@zeal8bit.com`

 For feature requests, you can also open an issue or a pull request.